tldr-pages/tldr/pages/linux/apt-clone.md

 # apt-clone

-> A tool to clone/backup/restore the package state of a Debian-based system.
+> Clone/backup/restore the package state of a Debian-based system.
 > More information: <https://github.com/mvo5/apt-clone>.

 - Clone the package state of the current system into a specified directory:

 `apt-clone clone {{path/to/directory}}`

-- Create a clone file (tar.gz) for backup purposes:
+- Create a clone file (`tar.gz`) for backup purposes:

 `apt-clone clone --destination {{backup.tar.gz}}`